tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

 ## Setting Up Deployments

-I updated the Netlify deployment since I had
-[the prototype I made in ~a day](#fast-paced-prototype) with plain HTML.
+I updated the Netlify deployment since I was testing [the prototype I made in ~a day](#fast-paced-prototype) with plain HTML.
 I set the repository with readme files up-to-date and status badges.

-Production will run in the premium APEX domain [math.software](https://math.software) until the engineering grade version is formally created, thus deprecating the MVP version[^3].
+Production will run in the premium APEX domain [math.software](https://math.software).
+The MVP versions will be deprecated[^3] when the engineering-grade counterparts become available.
+Therefore, the process is efficient while the platform matures as per demand.

-[^3]: The purpose of MVPs is to deprecate them in pro of engineering grade
+[^3]: The purpose of MVPs is to finish their lifecycle and replace them with
-    projects since it shows you're having massive success
+    engineering-grade counterparts in the long run, which shows you're having massive success

 Staging is running in the [staging.math.software](https://staging.math.software) subdomain deploying the `msw/staging` branch.